sayandev/deep-reinforcement-learning/p1_navigation/Report.md

 - LR = 5e-4               # learning rate
 - UPDATE_EVERY = 4        # how often to update the network
 - Maximum steps per episode: 1000

+Agent select next action based on Epsilon Greedy.
+At probability epsilon, agent select at random from action space.
+The value of epsilon is=>
 - Starting epsilion: 1.0
 - Ending epsilion: 0.01
 - Epsilion decay rate: 0.999

 ### Results

+Given the chosen architecture and parameters, the results :

 ![Score][image2]
 ![Score Report][image3]